ESB · iPaaS · Integrations

 Apache Kafka in the AI stack

-A data stream for real-time ML and analytics
+Data stream for ML and real-time analytics

 A single event log is a ready-made source for feature engineering, streaming scoring, and near-real-time marts without loading production systems.